 My heirloom tomatoes, though, have been acting up.
 About a month ago I had more gigantic, odd-shaped and delicious tomatoes than I could ask for.
 They were green, orange, pink, and one even had a sunburst painted on its backside.
 But a couple of weeks back — I don’t know why– the plants decided to give themselves a break from making tomatoes.
 Maybe they are protesting the drought or maybe they are rewarding my laziness by being lazy themselves.

-Earlier this spring, taking a cue from Mints, I buried a couple of sprouting organic potatoes in some space I had leftover in the vegetable patch.
+Earlier this spring, I buried a couple of sprouting organic potatoes in some space I had leftover in the vegetable patch.
 The potatoes rapidly shot out long, green, weak stems fringed with wavy leaves, then burst into small white flowers, and as the plants began to die I could tell from the earth bulging at their roots that they had lived up to their promise and multiplied.

 With glee in my heart, I dug up those potatoes– about 25 of them.
 They were still fairly small, somewhere midway between a baby and your average potato, but they looked big enough to eat.